Contact

 Production sponsor

-Nikos Karathanos is one of Greece’s most important theatre directors.
+The first staging of this new opera has been taken on by Nikos Karathanos, one of Greece’s most important theatre directors.
 His instantly recognisable directorial vision is marked by sensitivity, musicality, and a desire to draw attention to the hidden meanings and notions that lie beneath.
-He notes: “Inland is about all those who, in the twilight of their lives, turned in on themselves and died of loneliness.
+Working with him is a select creative team, with sets by Elli Papageorgakopoulou and Sotiris Melanos, costumes by Angelos Mentis, choreography by Amalia Bennett, lighting by Eliza Alexandropoulou, and video design by Pantelis Makkas.
+Karathanos notes: “Inland is about all those who, in the twilight of their lives, turned in on themselves and died of loneliness.
 About those whose corpses were discovered long after their deaths.
-About those who saw only Lupus –the constellation of the wolf– when they gazed up at the sky.
+About those who only saw Lupus –the constellation of the wolf– when they gazed up at the sky.
 It is about our parents.
-About auntie Evangeline, and old man Sylvester.
+About auntie Vangelio and Argyris.
 About that stranger living across the street.
-About all those who passed away alone like single stars when their loneliness exploded with the power of a supernova.”
+About all those who passed away alone like lonely stars, when their loneliness exploded with a loud bang.”

 STAVROS NIARCHOS FOUNDATION